Research Experiences for Teachers: Exploring Career Opportunities through Water-Themed Engineering Research (ECO-WATER)

 - create computer models of redox potentials and electron transfer

 - Provide professional development training and research opportunities to increase high school teachers’ knowledge base and awareness of research and engineering

-- Integrate engineering into high school science and math curricula
+- Integrate engineering into high school curricula

 - Nurture long-term linkages between KU, business leaders and the educational community